 - Place cake batter ingredients EXCEPT boiling water in a large bowl.
 Using an electric or stand mixer, beat on medium speed for 2 minutes.

-- Carefully pour the batter over the nuts and coconut in the pan, trying not to mix them in too much; the batter will be very thin.
+- Carefully pour the batter over the nuts and coconut in the pan; the batter will be very thin, so go slowly to not disturb the mix-ins.
 Scrape as much out of the bowl and off of the mixer as you can.
-Set the pan aside.

 Cream Cheese Layer